 The Great British Entrepreneur Scale-Up Conference will attract an audience of 500 founders, entrepreneurs and business owners from ambitious businesses.

-Working in association with Coutts, NatWest and RBS alongside significant partners and the media the inaugural Scale-Up Conference will take place in Central London on 20th November 2017 touching upon several areas of how to scale up your business from experienced entrepreneurs.
+Working alongside significant partners and the media the inaugural Scale-Up Conference will take place in Central London on 20th November 2017 touching upon several areas of how to scale up your business from experienced entrepreneurs.
 David Williamson, CEO of EfficientIP, discusses the important values that transcend the track.

 I’m the CEO of a company in a highly competitive industry – technology.
 In particular, network management and security (DNS-DHCP-IPAM).
 We’re a challenger – meaning there are bigger and fiercer competitors who play in our space that have the luxury of expending a lot more resources.
 Every day in our business, we are tested and are always battling to be number one.
 So as a CEO, how do you lead and motivate a team to always strive for better?
 One way is to apply what I have learned out of the office as a triathlete to my business.